 Common Baskettail (Epitheca cynosura)

-in length and can be found on the edges of ponds, lakes and streams.
+Common baskettails are hairy dragonflies that have yellow stripes on the sides of their abdomen.
+These common dragonflies tend to be 1.5-1.7 inches in length and can be found on the edges of ponds, lakes and streams.

-patterns.
-Common skimmers tend to be fast flyers that can easily zip up and
+The skimmer family is the largest dragonfly family in the world.
+Dragonflies in the skimmer family are highly variable in size and color patterns.
+Common skimmers tend to be fast flyers that can easily zip up and down stretches of streams.

 Autumn Meadowhawk (Sympetrum vicinum)

 Autumn meadowhawks, true to their name, are some of the latest flying dragonflies in Maryland.
 Males usually have bright red to orange abdomens while females have a brownish-red abdomen with a brown thorax.
 These small dragons can get up to 1.4 inches in length and can be found along ponds and slow moving streams.

 Male blue dashers have a small powdery-blue abdomen, blue-green eyes and a striped thorax.
 Females are similar looking, with just a bit more brown.
 These little dragonflies can be found in and around most aquatic habitats.
 Males tend to be very territorial.
 These little dragons can range from 1-1.8 inches in length.

 Black saddlebags have very distinct wings with large black blotches present at the base of their hindwing.
 Black saddlebags tend to have ashy blue-gray colorings on their abdomen as well as black eyes.
 These dragonflies can be found around ponds, lakes and marshes.
 They can reach a length of 1.8-2.2 inches.